NYC Real Estate Commission Calculator

-In New York City, a home seller pays the real estate broker’s commission for the listing and the buyer’s agent.
-The buyer’s agent does not receive any commission directly from the buyer.
+In New York City, the seller of a home is responsible for paying the real estate broker’s commission for both the listing agent and the buyer’s agent.
+It’s important to note that the buyer’s agent doesn’t receive any commission directly from the buyer.
 If a home is for sale by the owner, the buyer may be asked to pay a commission if the seller is not paying one.
-Use our calculator below to see the potential commission on a sale.

 ELIKA New York: Real Estate Calculators